amadeus4dev/developer-guides/docs/resources/hotels.md

 The Hotel Search API returns information about the payment policy of each hotel.
 The main policy types are:

-- **Guarantee**: the hotel will save credit card information during booking but not make any charge to the account.
+- **Guarantee**: the hotel will save credit card information during booking but not make any charges to the account.
 In the case of a no-show or out-of-policy cancellation, the hotel may charge penalties to the card.
-- **Deposit**: at the time of booking or on a given deadline, the hotel will charge the guest a percentage of the total amount of the reservation.
+- **Deposit**: at the time of booking or by a given deadline, the hotel will charge the guest a percentage of the total amount of the reservation.
 The remaining amount is paid by the traveler directly at the hotel.
-- **Prepay**: the total amount of the reservation must be paid by the traveler during booking.
+- **Prepay**: the total amount of the reservation fee must be paid by the traveler when making the booking.

 The current version of the `Hotel Booking API` only permits booking at hotels that accept credit cards.
-During the booking process, Amadeus passes the payment and guest information to the hotel but does not validate the information.
+During the booking process, Amadeus passes the payment and guest information to the hotel but does not validate this information.
 Be sure to validate the payment and guest information, as invalid information may result in the reservation being canceled.

 As soon as your application stores transmits, or processes cardholder information, you will need to comply with PCI Data Security Standard (PCI DSS).
 For more information, visit the [PCI Security Council website](https://www.pcisecuritystandards.org/merchants).